 Minor Problems, (for example if the doctor’s surgery is running late and you have to wait a long time) may be best addressed by speaking to the individual involved at the time.

-Our practice procedure is not able to deal with questions of legal liability or compensation.
-We hope you will use it to allow us to look into, and if necessary, put right any problems you have identified or mistakes that may have been made.
+Our practice procedure is that we are not able to deal with questions of legal liability or compensation.
+We hope you will allow us to look into concerns you have and if necessary, put right what you have identified or mistakes that may have been made.

 If you wish to make a complaint, please phone or write to our Practice Manager who will take full details of your complaint and decide how best to undertake the investigation.
-We think it is important to deal with complaints swiftly so you will normally be offered an appointment for a meeting to discuss matters within 4 weeks.
-Occasionally, if we have to make a lot of enquiries it might take a little longer, but we will keep you informed.
+We think it is important to deal with complaints swiftly so you will normally be offered an appointment for a meeting to discuss matters.
+Occasionally, if we have to make a lot of enquiries it might take a little longer to investigate your concerns, but we will keep you informed.

 Similarly the Health Visitors, District Nurses and Midwives are not directly employed by us and have their own complaints procedures We will try to address your concerns fully, provide you with an explanation and discuss any action that may be needed.